Pizza989/voice_commands/README.md

 - **"input_device_info/rate"**: what samplerate to use universally for audio data within the package
 - **"input_device_info/noise_level"**: this is the peak volume (no unit) of noise that was determined by `config/__init__.py:make_default_config`
 - **"input_device_info/speech_level"**: this is the peak volume (no unit) of speech that was determined by `config/__init__.py:make_default_config`
-- **"input_device_info/min_speech_volume_ration"**: this is used to determine when someone is speaking. the default of 0.2 means that speech is detected at 20% of the `speech_level`
+- **"input_device_info/min_speech_volume_ration"**: this is used to determine when someone is speaking. the default of 0.2 means that speech is detected at 20% of the normalized `speech_level` (see `vad/min_speech_volume_ratio`)
 - **"vad/noise_level"** will be populated by `config/__init__.py:make_default_config`
 - **"vad/speech_level"** will be populated by `config/__init__.py:make_default_config`
-- **"vad/min_speech_volume_ratio"** user defined but defaults to 0.2 if left out: the threshold of when audio is classified as speech is set as follows: threshhold = min_speech_volume_ratio \* (speech_level - noise_level)
+- **"vad/min_speech_volume_ratio"** user defined but defaults to 0.2 if left out: the threshold of when audio is classified as speech is set as follows: `threshhold = min_speech_volume_ratio * (speech_level - noise_level)`

-_(Im using slashed to depict membership of the right side to the left)_\
+_(Im using slashes to depict membership of the right side to the left)_

 ## Usage

 The `Assistant` class defines high level access to the packages functions.
 It can be given a wake word a list of commands and the path to the vosk model.
-This Path has to be a raw string literal an must point to a directory containing a directory with the model files.
+This Path has to be a raw string literal and must point to a directory containing a directory with the model files.
 I don't know why.

 Example